-- 1.76 As an international operator the requirements of clauses 1.73 and 1.75 do not currently apply to Eurostar but it remains subject to the reporting requirements of Regulation (EC) No 1371/2007 (as amended) on rail passengers' rights and obligations. - 1.77 All licence holders must also publish information report and publish data annually on their continuous improvement activities and how they have actively used and applied learning from complaints within their business.
-These reports must: - (i) report the key issues that passengers have complained about - (ii) demonstrate how licence holders have actively used and applied learning from complaints within their business - (iii) describe the impact of improvement activities - 1.78 For licence holders who are subject to the reporting requirements of Regulation (EC) No 1371/2007 (as amended) on rail passengers' rights and obligations, the requirement in clause 1.77 can be fulfilled as part of the publication of the annual service quality report. - 1.79 The information set out in clauses 1.73 to 1.78 must be published on the licence holder's website.
-For ease of access this could be hosted on the licence holder's complaints page. - 1.80 Licence holders must inform ORR when the data fulfilling 1.73 to 1.78 has been published, and where it has been published by providing a hyperlink to ORR. - 1.81 ORR will also collect and publish data on the quality and timeliness of licence holders' complaints handling procedures. - 1.82 ORR will provide further information on these reporting requirements via its reference guides for Core Data compliance reporting, including those that will apply to licence holders subject to the guide for station only operators or nonscheduled passenger services. - 1.83 Licence holders must collect and provide ORR with data on complaints and complaints handling as set out in ORR reference guides for Core Data compliance reporting. - 1.84 The ORR may wish to conduct research with complainants to learn more about their experiences.
+- 1.80 Licence holders must inform ORR when the data fulfilling 1.73 to 1.78 has been published, and where it has been published by providing a hyperlink to ORR. - 1.81 ORR will also collect and publish data on the quality and timeliness of licence holders' complaints handling procedures. - ORR will provide further information on these reporting requirements via its reference guides for Core Data compliance reporting, including those that will apply to licence holders subject to the guide for station only operators or nonscheduled passenger services. - 1.83 Licence holders must collect and provide ORR with data on complaints and complaints handling as set out in ORR reference guides for Core Data compliance reporting. - 1.84 The ORR may wish to conduct research with complainants to learn more about their experiences.
 Data protection concerns must be properly addressed to allow this.
 Licence holders should consider ways in which the complainant could be advised of this eventuality, for example by informing complainants that they could be contacted by the regulator or third parties operating on its behalf, and providing a tick-box option to opt-out if the complainant does not wish to be contacted.